zoot101/luadns-ddns/README.md

 # Install the Systemd Unit Files
 sudo cp luadns-ddns.service /lib/systemd/system
 sudo cp luadns-ddns.timer /lib/systemd/system

+# Run the postinst script manually to run the script
+# as a user other than root (if desired)- see the section
+# on systemd below.
+sudo ./debian/postinst configure

 # Reload systemd
 sudo systemctl daemon-reload